 - 100 grams minced pork

-- 1 tablespoons Worcestershire (or Japanese soy sauce)
+- 1 tablespoon Worcestershire, or Japanese soy sauce

 - Heat oil in a frying pan over medium heat.
 Add in onion and carrot and cook until onion is soft and translucent.
 Add in garlic and cook until fragrant.